Agent Based Simulators for Epidemic Modelling: Simulating Larger Models Using Smaller Ones

 \subsection{Disease progression}

+Disease progression of an infected individual varies considerably across different diseases.
+While our algorithm is adaptable to any disease progression model, for concreteness we base our numerical experiments on the Covid-19 progression model described in \citep{verity2020estimates} and \citep{ferguson2020report}.
+We emphasize that our proposed method has broad applicability to epidemic modelling of diverse infectious diseases in urban populations.

-In the numerical experiments, the disease progression model is based on COVID-19 progression as described in \cite{verity2020estimates} and \cite{ferguson2020report}.
-An individual may have one of the following states: susceptible, exposed, infective (pre-symptomatic or asymptomatic), recovered, symptomatic, hospitalised, critical, or deceased.
-Briefly, an individual after getting exposed to the virus at some time observes an incubation period which is random with a Gamma distribution.
-Individuals are infectious for an exponentially distributed period.
-This covers both presymptomatic transmission and possible asymptomatic transmission.
-We assume that a third of the patients recover, these are the asymptomatic patients; the remaining develop symptoms.
-Individuals either recover or move to the hospital after a random duration that is exponentially distributed (see Appendix \ref{Numerical Parameters Section} for model input data details).
-The probability that an individual recovers depends on the individual's age.
-While hospitalised individuals may continue to be infectious, they are assumed to be sufficiently isolated, and hence do not further contribute to the spread of the infection.
-Further progression of hospitalised individuals to critical care and further to fatality is also age dependent.
+In this model, individuals can exist in one of eight distinct states: susceptible, exposed, infective (either pre-symptomatic or asymptomatic), recovered, symptomatic, hospitalised, critical, or deceased.
+The disease progression follows a structured pathway: upon exposure to the virus, individuals experience an incubation period that follows a Gamma distribution.
+Subsequently, they remain infectious for a duration that is exponentially distributed, encompassing both pre-symptomatic and potential asymptomatic transmission phases.
+We assume that a fraction of infected patients recover without developing symptoms (asymptomatic cases), while the remaining patients progress to symptomatic disease.
+Following symptom onset, individuals either recover or require hospitalization after an exponentially distributed time interval (detailed model parameters are provided in Appendix \ref{sec:Numerical_Parameters_Section}).
+The probability of recovery at each stage depends on the individual's age.
+Hospitalised individuals may remain infectious but are assumed to be sufficiently isolated to prevent further disease transmission.
+The subsequent progression from hospitalization to critical care, and potentially to fatality, is also age-dependent.